oongjoon/oongjoon.github.io/_posts/SoftwareEngineering/CICD/2022-02-01-git-release-tag.md

 Even if you create a tag in git, it is not automatically reflected in the remote server.
 You need to push tag to the server with the `git push <remote repository> <tag name>` command.
 This command can push a single tag.
-To push multiple tags, use the `it push <remote storage> --tags` command.
+To push multiple tags, use the `git push <remote storage> --tags` command.
 This command will reflect all tags that are not in the remote server to the server.

 ## check out